by Joe Casey

 “Have a fitness regime, eat with eye to nutrition and health.
 What happens, it’s so amazing, when you’re physically fit, you have this energy.
 You have this ‘can do’ spirit, this positivity.
 People want to be around you.
 They want you to be on their team.
 Hiring managers see that.”

 Bill Burnett and Dave Evans, the authors of Designing Your Life have created a smart way to take the planning of your future to the next level.
 Rather than focusing on a plan with a single path (like most of us do), they advocate mapping out three alternative scenarios over the next 3 to 5 years – your primary desired path; an alternative one if the primary one is not available – and then a Wild Card version of what you’d love to do if there were no limitations.
 Their method of creating Oddessy Plans expands your thinking and generates new possibilities to prototype using the principles of design thinking.
 It can help you think through options that you can begin to build the groundwork for ahead of time – and be prepared to pivot.

-Joe Casey is a former HR executive, who’s transitioned to a second career as an executive coach.
+Joe Casey is a former HR executive, who’s transitioned to a second career as an executive and retirement coach.
 As a Certified Designing Your Life Coach, he works with people to help them discover what’s next after their primary career.
-Learn more at retirementwisdom.com and The Retirement Conversation podcast.
+Learn more at retirementwisdom.com

 Covey, S. R. (1989).
 The 7 Habits of Highly Effective People.
 Simon & Schuster.